 3. Concisely explain your expertise and value.

 After you capture a media producer’s attention, explain how you’re expertise will enhance their program.
 Producers want guests who can entertain and provide good advice.
 So, describe how you help other people overcome similar problems mentioned in your opening statistics.
-Then, mention the title of your related book, and list 3 – 4 bulleted statements explaining the type of results you create for people.
+Then, mention the title of your related book, product, or service, and list 3 – 4 bulleted statements explaining the type of results you create for people.
 For instance, one of your statements might say, “Learn how to create a plan to prevent and cope with holiday stress.”
 This information helps a media producer feel like you’ll be a worthwhile guest.

 4. Provide 2 – 3 interview topic ideas.